-This One-Pot Tomato, Olive & Lemon Spaghetti recipe is one for the back pocket.
+This vegan one-pot tomato, olive and lemon spaghetti recipe is one for the back pocket.
 On days when the hour hand seems to move at warp speed, the washing doesn’t do itself and you can’t remember whether you brushed your teeth, you can have a wonderfully full-flavoured dinner ready in ten-minutes flat.
 Cooked in one pot, this delicious and game-changing pasta will feed four in the time it takes to order a pizza.

-And, we have one-pot tomato olive & lemon spaghetti for dinner.
+And, we have vegan one-pot tomato, olive and lemon spaghetti for dinner.
 Not too shabby.

 One-pot pastas are a revelation.
 Using a little mathematics, all the ingredients, including the dried spaghetti, go in to a large pot all at the same time and emerge cooked and saucy and perfect.
 The kitchen gods outdid themselves with this one.

-This one-pot tomato olive & lemon spaghetti is inspired by one of my favourite BPBE (before plant-based eating) dishes, puttanesca.
+This vegan one-pot tomato, olive and lemon spaghetti is inspired by one of my favourite BPBE (before plant-based eating) dishes, puttanesca.
 Made with anchovies, puttanesca has a deep full-bodied tomato flavour; I am happy to find that a similar depth can be copied using red miso paste.
 Add fresh cherry tomatoes, a good quality tomato passata, lemon zest and black olives and this spaghetti packs flavour.
 Finely sliced kale adds a nutritional punch and some well-balanced greenery.

 I used an egg-free dried spaghetti for this recipe and the cooking time was eight minutes.
 However, during the week I tested a semolina dried pasta and the cook time was around twelve minutes.
 The sauce was also much thicker because of the longer cooking time.
 My preference is the basic dried spaghetti and the shorter cook time; it’s a good place to start if you haven’t prepared a one-pot pasta before to see how it is supposed to work.
 Also, keep in mind that different brands may differ in cooking time.
 Cook until al dente and set the pot aside for a few minutes; the sauce will thicken as it cools.
 Beyond that, have fun with it.
 I love the rich tomato with the slightly lemon undertones and bursts of salty olive but you could play with these flavours at will.